-The anti-discrimination law was passed in May.
-It was tied to Georgia’s association agreement with the European Union.
+The anti-discrimination law was passed in May, 2014.
 Before the vote, there was some resistance from religious radicals, who didn’t want to have sexual minorities mentioned in the law.

 There have been many examples of intolerance toward sexual minorities in Georgia in recent years.
 On May 17, 2013, a group of around 30 people tried to hold a rally against homophobia, but were prevented by tens of thousands of activists cheered on by clerics.
 Several people were injured, including journalists.

 Later, the Georgian Patriarch, who has enormous influence, announced May 17 as a day of family values and purity.
 In 2014, the day passed with no street rallies in support of sexual minorities.

 This year was an improvement.
 At least three small street rallies were held in for protection of LGBT people.